-After you add a website to Web Application Firewall (WAF), you can enable the custom protection policy function to protect the website.
-This function allows you to customize ACL rules based on precise match conditions and configure rate limiting.
-Custom protection policy can be tailored for different scenarios, such as hotlink protection and website backend protection.
+After you add a website to Web Application Firewall (WAF), you can enable the custom protection policy feature to protect the website.
+This feature allows you to customize ACL rules based on precise match conditions and configure rate limiting.
+Custom protection policies can be tailored for different scenarios, such as hotlink protection and website backend protection.
 You can create custom protection rules as needed.

 - An ACL rule filters requests based on precise match conditions such as client IP addresses, request URLs, and common request headers.

 - An HTTP flood protection rule filters requests based on the precise match conditions and rate limiting you have configured.

 Subscription WAF instances have the following limits on custom protection policies.

 |Number of custom protection rules||The maximum number of custom protection rules that you can create.||200||100||100|

 |Advanced match fields||The advanced match fields other than IP addresses and URLs that you can specify in custom protection rules.||Supported||Supported||Not supported|